Appeal your TSA PreCheck denial.

 - An attorney’s informed opinion on the strength or weakness of your case.

-The analysis takes 1-2 business weeks to complete and costs $300.
-This cost will be applied as a credit towards the TSA PreCheck appeal, should you decide to pursue it.
+The analysis typically takes 7-14 business days to complete and costs $300.
+However, this can sometimes take longer depending on the complexity of your case.
+A portion of this cost will then be applied as a credit towards your Global Entry appeal, should you decide to pursue it.
+The credit ranges from $100-$200 depending on the number of violations or cases on your record.

 If we determine that you have a case for an appeal we will begin preparing and gathering the required documentation to be submitted to the TSA.
 Prior to May 1, 2019, the TSA allowed this to be submitted electronically via an email system.
 Now, however, the TSA advises it be submitted via your Trusted Traveler Program (TTP) account online.
 The entire appeal process can take several weeks to several months, depending on TSA themselves.